nn-dmt/swamp_ergo/white-paper.md

 ### [WIP] Token Distribution

-WIP
+40 million max supply

 ### [WIP] Emission

-WIP
+All tokens will be released within a period of 14 months

 ### [WIP] Utility

-THE ___ token holders can stake their _ and receive _ LP tokens in exchange - by doing so they will be staking into the royalty payout system.
+THE RMT token holders can stake their RMT and receive RIGHTS-LP tokens in exchange - by doing so they will be staking into the royalty payout system.